-2 Australian Institute of Health and Welfare, Cancer in Australia 2021.
-Available online: https://www.aihw.gov.au/reports/cancer/cancer-in-australia-2021/summary
+2 Australian Institute of Health and Welfare, Cancer in Australia 2023.
+Available online: Cancer data in Australia, Cancer summary data visualisation - Australian Institute of Health and Welfare (aihw.gov.au)

 These strains on Australia's nuclear medicine sector exacerbate existing challenges, particularly relating to the affordability of care.
 Nuclear medicine costs have increased significantly over time, largely driven by the price of the radioactive isotopes required for imaging and therapy.

-Rather than increasing public support, successive governments have maintained a Medicare Benefits Schedule (MBS) indexation freeze that was introduced in 1998 and nuclear medicine remains the sole remaining imaging modality which has not been indexed for >20 years.
-With radioactive tracers alone constituting 25 to 40 per cent of the MBS rebate, this is an unsustainable model that is forcing many patients into the public hospital sector due to cessation of nuclear medicine services in the private sector.
+Successive governments have maintained a Medicare Benefits Schedule (MBS) indexation freeze that was introduced in 1998 and until recently nuclear medicine remained the sole imaging modality which had not been indexed for >20 years.
+Following extensive consultation, indexation has been reinstated and is due to recommence on 1st November 2024.
+With radioactive tracers alone constituting 25 to 40 per cent of the MBS rebate, significant costs persist, forcing many patients into the public hospital sector due to cessation of nuclear medicine services in the private sector.